Pandaqi/Pandaqi-Studio/pandaqi-studio/content/photomone-digital-antists/_index.md

 gamepage: true

 title: "Photomone: Digital Antists"
-headerTitle: "Photomone: Digital Antists | A video game spin-off for Photomone"
+headerTitle: "A video game spin-off for Photomone"
 blurb: "Communicate words by drawing.
 But you may only draw straight lines between the dots on your screen, and not all dots are created equal."

-fullHeaderImg: "photomone_digital_antists_header"
-headerImg: "photomone_digital_antists_header"

-headerThumb: "favicon"

 customHeight: "small"
 headerDarkened: true